fetchai/agents-aea/docs/tac-skills.md

 The `TransactionHandler` deals with `TransactionMessage`s received from the decision maker component.
 The decision maker component is responsible for cryptoeconomic security.

-The `OEFSearchHandler` deals with `OefMessage` types returned from the OEF search nodes.
+The `OEFSearchHandler` deals with `OefSearchMessage` types returned from the OEF search nodes.

 The `TransactionCleanUpTask` is responsible for cleaning up transactions which are no longer likely to being settled with the controller AEA.